arnaudin/arnaudin.github.io/_projects/brightidea-programs.md

         url: '/projects/brightidea-programs/brightidea-explore-process.png'
         width:
         height:
-      - caption: 'The Explore app enables sponsors to quickly create a microsite, process pipeline, and all associated setup to start collecting ideas fast'
+      - caption: 'In software, the Explore app enables sponsors to quickly create a microsite, build a process pipeline, and automatically configure dozens of setup options to start collecting ideas fast'
         description: 'The Explore app allows sponsors to quickly create a microsite, process pipeline, and all associated setup to start collecting ideas'
         url: '/projects/brightidea-programs/brightidea-explore.png'
         width: